ManoloiuAlexandru/Popular-games-and-Small-projects-Web/README.md

 # Popular-games-and-Small-projects-Web
-In this repository you can find implementation of popular games and small projects using JavaScript,HTML and CSS..
+In this repository you can find implementation of popular games and small projects using JavaScript,HTML and CSS.

 ----------------------------------------------------------------------------------------------------------------------------------------